 Before we start checking for the ingredients, it’s important to say a few words about párky (pronounced as paarki).
 It’s a Slovak name for thin pork sausages similar to frankfurters or chipolatas.
 I have also eaten a British, Irish, Belgian or Swiss version of the sausage, so my guess is they will be available in some form all around the world.
 After all, they are an indispensable ingredient for Hot Dogs, aren’t they?

-Slovaks like to eat their párky for breakfast or as a light evening meal.
+The Slovaks like to eat their párky for breakfast, or as a light evening meal.
 They are quick and easy to prepare – all we do is to boil the sausages for about 5 minutes, and serve them hot with mustard and fresh bread.

 As my son is a great fan of paarki, I often have some in the fridge.
 They come in different lengths ranging from mini-sausages through regular to long ones.
 The colour can vary from pale pink to dark brown depending on the meat and spices used.
-A cheesy variety was introduced a few years ago, and recently I have also seen paarki spiced up with bear garlic – a herb that’s becoming so popular in today’s healthy kitchen.
+A cheesy variety was introduced a few years ago, and recently I have also seen paarki spiced up with bear garlic – a herb that’s becoming so popular in modern cooking.